hanine007/Api_Design/README.md

 ## Test
 Unit tests are written using Jest.
 Unit tests focus on testing individual functions or modules in isolation.

+Integration tests are written using Supertest and Jest.
+Integration tests focus on testing how different parts of the application work together, such as testing API endpoints.

 ```bash
 $  npm test